 Read by M. Lopez

 This article was posted on Tuesday, January 2nd, 2018 at 9:13 pm and is filed under Countries & Cultures, English, Languages, Mama Lisa, MP3's, MP3's of Poems, New Years Poems, Poems about Life, Poetry, Recordings, Recordings of Poems, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply